zslabs/zslabs/src/articles/less-is-more.md

 The current iteration of this site is all about the details.
 While there may not be a lot of "extra fluff", I focused on subtle animations, clean lines and equal spacing throughout.
 There's lots of little nuggets to find throughout, so I hope everyone enjoys them.

 One area I've always struggled with is coming up with cohesive color palettes.
-I started with both a light and dark base and then used SASS's [`scale-color`](http://sass-lang.com/documentation/Sass/Script/Functions.html#scale_color-instance_method) function to keep things complimentary.
+I started with both a light and dark base and then used Sass's [`scale-color`](http://sass-lang.com/documentation/Sass/Script/Functions.html#scale_color-instance_method) function to keep things complimentary.

 Even though I was tempted by [Jekyll](http://jekyllrb.com/), I stuck with [Kirby](http://getkirby.com) as my engine.
 As always, I used [Foundation](http://foundation.zurb.com) as the base CSS/JS framework, with [HighlightJS](http://highlightjs.org/) for code highlighting.
 Probably the most exciting part for me was finally finding a use for [Verb](http://www.fontspring.com/fonts/yellow-design-studio/verb), a @font-face I picked up a little over a year ago; definitely my favorite now after giving it a go.